Sea Breeze Resort

-Whale Shark Tours (1st April to end of July)
+(2) Whale Shark Tour (Mid March to end of August)

-2012 was another season with 100% successful tours!
-Every day the operators were able to go out the have seen Whale Sharks!
-That answers the question “How is the chance for me actually to see a Whale Shark?”
-Ningaloo is the worlds leading Whale Shark destination with a “non sighting policy” in place, so if you don’t see a Whale Shark on your trip, you get the next possible spot for free (Not always the next day though!!!!)
-This is a whole chapter in itself so please read more on the Whale Shark page.
+2012 and 2013 were 100% successful!
+Every day the operators were able to go out and see Whale Sharks!
+That answers the question “What is the chance to actually see a Whale Shark?”
+Ningaloo is the worlds leading Whale Shark destination with a non sighting policy in place, so if you don’t see a Whale Shark on your trip, you get the next possible spot for free.

-Not many people know the West Coast of Australia has the largest Humpback Whale population in the world!
+The West Coast of Australia has the largest Humpback Whale population in the world!
 It was estimated approximately 33,000 Humpbacks make their way up the coast from Antarctica to the calving grounds from Ningaloo northwards in 2012.
 The Exmouth Gulf plays an important part in nursing the young calves in preparation for the long journey back to the Antarctic!
-In 2007 there were 4 times more whale sightings than in Harvey Bay on the east coast of Australia! (the officially best place to see Humpbacks!))
+In 2007 there were 4 times more whale sightings than in Harvey Bay on the east coast of Australia! (officially the best place to see Humpbacks!).
 Pods usually spend 6-8 weeks in the Exmouth Gulf, breaching in spectacular fashion, “tail sailing”, or slamming their fins and tail on the surface.
 Because the Exmouth Gulf is very shallow and has a sandy bottom, it is a safe haven and place to rest.
 Most humpbacks are very curious and come right up to the boats!
 An incredible experience!

 4 of the 5 known Sea Turtles lay their eggs at Ningaloo.
-Special Tours are organised by DEC (Department of Environment and Conservation) and some operators are taking customers out at night to see them laying their eggs!
+Special tours are organised by DEC (Department of Environment and Conservation) with some operators taking customers out at night to see the turtles lay their eggs!
 The real deal right in front of you – a night you will never forget!
 6-8 weeks later baby turtles hatch!
-They are soooooo cute!

 Driving into the region is nothing short of boring!
-It is an arid region, with hardly any rainfall so don’t expect a tropical rain forest!
+With hardly any rainfall don’t expect a tropical rain forest!
 Having said that, it works out to be spectacular from the air!
 The rough Cape Range, deep red coloured dunes, rough gorges mixed with the white beaches, turquoise lagoons and the deep blue Indian Ocean!
 Simply breathtaking!
 During the Whale Shark season it is amazing but when the Humpback Whales are around in the thousands, it is then when it is all happening.
-Yet the colours in summer are of such beauty and intensity, I can’t find the right words to describe it!
 Leaving Exmouth without having seen it from the air is like not having seen it under water!
 You missed the best!

 Yes I know what you are thinking: ‘we do it ourselves or, been there done that…’ Believe me, the stuff you are going to see with a guide is just unbelievable and you would never have known how diverse the Cape Range is!
 If you think you need to save a buck, don’t save it on the wrong thing!
 The wildlife you will miss out on, the history and insight information makes one of these trips priceless!